vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/terraform-modularizing.md

 ## Conclusion

 By modularizing our Terraform code, we make our infrastructure more organized, reusable, and easier to maintain.
 This approach not only saves time as our projects grow, but also helps us avoid duplication and mistakes.
 With modules, scaling and evolving your infrastructure becomes a much smoother process.
-If needed, you can find full code here - `https://github.com/viktorvasylkovskyi/viktorvasylkovskyi-infra`.
+If needed, you can find full code here - `https://github.com/vvasylkovskyi/viktorvasylkovskyi-infra`.

+Next we are going to [Provisioning Application Load Balancer and connecting it to Ec-2 instance using Terraform](https://www.viktorvasylkovskyi.com/posts/provisioning-alb-as-ssl-termination-and-ec2).
 Keep iterating, keep improving, and happy hacking!